Music lovers, thrill seekers, conversationalists, pornographers, smut peddlers, all of you out there here are the EIB network.

 And the same thing here with Mr. Carter.

-But you know, here's I don't know.
+But, you know, here's, I don't know.

-But my Jay Z has a wife at home by the name of Beyoncé Z. And I just I've always wondered, I guess it's just showbiz.
+But my, Jay-Z has a wife at home by the name of Beyoncé Z.

-Mr. Z goes home after the day, tells uh Beyoncé Z what he recorded and reads the lyrics.
+Mr. Z goes home after the day, tells Beyoncé Z what he recorded and reads the lyrics.

-And he says, Oh, that's great, honey.
+And he said, Oh, that's great, honey.

 That's great.